capncrockett/keeper-bowl-playoffs/frontend/WARP.md

 ## Important Notes

-- **League ID:** Currently appears to be hardcoded in pages.
-Look for `LEAGUE_ID` constants or environment variables when making changes.
+- **League ID:** Hardcoded in pages (look for `LEAGUE_ID` constants).
+Consider moving to environment variables for multi-league support.
 - **Sleeper API Rate Limits:** No caching currently implemented.
 Be mindful when fetching during development.
 - **Routing Rules:** Changes to playoff bracket flow require updating `ROUTING_RULES` in `bracket/routingRules.ts`.
 These rules are separate from the template structure.
 - **BYE Handling:** Some slots have `isBye: true` in positions.
 UI components handle BYE display differently than normal matchups.
+- **Responsive Design:** The app uses Tailwind breakpoint `md:` (768px) to switch between mobile and desktop layouts.
+All spacing, text sizes, and card layouts adapt at this breakpoint.
+- **Theme System:** Uses DaisyUI themes with localStorage persistence.
+Current themes: light, cupcake, synthwave, dark.

 ## Common Patterns